joshajohnson/CBRhardware/README.md

 A workshop delving into more detail about PCB design, including 4+ layer stack ups, impedance controlled traces and boards, layout tips, and looking at what the modern state of the art is in PCB manufacturing and assembly.

 We will also discuss tools and how to use them to achieve the above mentioned design considerations, followed by looking at some of Josh's projects and identifying where these techniques have been utilised.

+## 9/9/19 - WTFpga Workshop

+2 hour crash course in FPGAs and Verilog.

+Unlike most meetups where all you need to do is show up, this workshop will require software to be installed in advance and hardware to be acquired.

+Have a read of the [WTFpga Readme](WTFpga/README.md) and let Josh know if there are any questions.